ryanpmcg/WEPP-WQ/README.md

 Do not let this become an issue.
 Obviously poor conduct will result in a ban.

 ## Dependencies
-Aside from WEPP source code upon which WEPP-WQ is built, all code is the original work of Ryan P. McGehee and contains no dependencies.
+Aside from WEPP and SWAT source code upon which WEPP-WQ is built, all code is the original work of Ryan P. McGehee and contains no dependencies.
+A peer-review article is currently in the review process which details what modifications were made in this project.